How to Get Authority for Trucking

 However, with IFTA, you are only required to submit one fuel tax return after covering a quarter of the distance to your base jurisdiction.

-Enroll in a drug and alcohol testing program or complete the two hours controlled substance training if you are a supervisor of commercial drivers.
-Technically, DOT and FMCSA require all motor carriers to have a negative drug test before using commercial roads.
+Enroll in a drug and alcohol testing program or complete the two-hour-long controlled substance training if you are a supervisor of commercial drivers.
+DOT and FMCSA require all motor carriers to have a negative drug test before using commercial roads.

 Congratulations!
 After completing all the above steps, you will be ready to hit the road and reap more profits.
 All you need to do is comply with federal regulations.
 A mandatory “New Entrant” audit will be conducted after your first 18 months of doing business.